USER MANUAL · OPERATE

 Agent Detail

-Click an agent card to view its full configuration across 6 tabs.
-The Overview tab shows identity, model, and workspace info.
+Click an agent card to inspect the configuration tabs and the governance view.
+The Governance tab summarizes recent decisions, activity, and traces, and exposes pause / resume / retire lifecycle actions.
 The Files tab lets you view and edit workspace files with conflict detection.

 CLI Operations#